antrea-io/antrea/CONTRIBUTING.md

    cannot be fixed automatically, an error message will be displayed so you can address the issue.
 3. Follow [git commit](https://chris.beams.io/posts/git-commit/) guidelines.
 4. Follow [logging](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md) guidelines.
+5. Please refer to [Conventions for Writing Documentation](#conventions-for-writing-documentation) for spelling conventions when writing documentation or commenting code.

 If your PR fixes a bug or implements a new feature, add the appropriate test cases to our [automated test suite](ci/README.md) to guarantee enough